-Nonprofits and NGOs face many common challenges in achieving their goals of promoting and achieving sustainability, equality, smart solutions and various other causes and practices.
-For example, finding a donor or funds for an ambitious project might prove itself a demanding task, never mind living up to donors’ expectations, or getting the word out about the awesome projects you’ve been working on.
-Connecting with the community is another challenge, along with coordinating your own team efforts.
+Nonprofits and NGOs face many common challenges when trying to promote and achieve sustainability, equality or develop smart solutions for various causes.
+For example, finding funds for an ambitious project can be demanding, never mind living up to donors’ expectations, or getting the word out about the awesome projects you’ve been working on.
+Connecting with the community is another challenge, along with coordinating own team efforts.

 Knowing all this, now imagine there is a solution that can help you to raise awareness of your project, attract donors, increase your effectiveness, and give you a single way to deliver results in a visually appealing way.

-No matter if you are doing a nature or heritage conservation project, helping homeless people and vulnerable social groups, working in health and disease control, emergency relief, environmental preservation or want to raise awareness about an issue, your job can be much easier if guided by maps.
+No matter if you are doing a nature or heritage conservation project, helping homeless people and vulnerable social groups, working in health and disease control, emergency relief, environmental preservation or want to raise awareness about an issue, the work can be much easier if maps guide your efforts.

 1. Increasing Awareness and Attracting Sponsors

 If an image is worth a thousand words, a map is worth a thousand more.
-If your efforts are scattered around the world, working on various locations and projects, there is no better visualisation tool than a map to effortlessly showcase what has been done, or will be done.
-For example, on a map you can show all the locations of environment cleanup events, places to sign petitions, protected habitats, illegal landfills, emergency centers and basically anything that comes to mind, in order to deliver the information in the best possible way, directly to your audience.
+If your efforts are scattered around the world, working on various locations and projects, there is no better visualization tool than a map to effortlessly showcase what has been done, or will be done.
+For example, a map can show all the locations of environmental cleanup events, places to sign petitions, protected habitats, illegal landfills, emergency centers and anything else that comes to mind, to deliver the information in the best possible way, directly to your audience.

 Scenario 1: Create an interactive and fully branded Map Portal which can be set up in less than half an hour.
-The Map Portal can have its own domain and you can use it to effectively deliver a message across and throughout platforms (for example, you can embed it on different sites and landing pages).
+The Map Portal can have its domain, and you can use it to effectively deliver a message across various platforms (for example, you can embed it on different sites and landing pages).